EBiSC/ebisc/README.md

 - Availability (ETA … in 5 months).
 ECACC needs to pull even if not shipped to them. (flag?) – linked to cell line because some may not even have first batches made.

+Feature #1430: Defining requirements for reporting stock info back to IMS
+    As an ECACC IT manager I would like to know from the EBISC team what stock information IMS would like back from us.
+The technical restriction is - we cant have any inbound call to our Oracle database (aka FARM)
+    Possible solution
+    Can IMS provide us with a host FTPS server login credentials, we can then write the file there from Oracle.
+Preferable format for the file can be XML, txt (pipe separated) or csv

 ### September, October

 IMS needs to pull donor / line updates from hPSCReg?